BalickiMateusz/GitHub-API-app/README.md

 ## Further improvements
 * This application displays all records on one page.
 Due to the readability concerns, it could be improved by adding pagination.
-* This project could be improved by handling other requests to GitHub API, which would extend returned data with further informations about requested user and his repositories.
+* This project could be improved by handling other requests to GitHub API, which would extend returned data with further information about requested user and his repositories.